A ratio ergodic theorem via tiling and uniformly syndetic markers: The strengthening of Dowker's theorem from the measureless version

-Dowker's ratio ergodic theorem follows from our measureless version (\cref{introtheorem:main}) via the following lemma that establishes a connection between the local and global statistics of a given function on the space.
+In this section we derive our strengthening of \Dowker's ratio ergodic theorem (\cref{intro:Dowker_with_limit,Dowker_with_limit}) from \cref{intro:measureless}.
+The core of this derivation is the following lemma, which establishes a connection between the local weighted sums and global mean.